Abigor666/AVP-server-config/README.md

-# AVP-server-config
-Alines vs Predator 2010 server config example
+# Example of config for Aliens Vs Predator 2019 server

 Put this file to your server root directory and run your server.